AhmedAbdelerhman/authenticated-products/README.md

 ## Running the Application
 1. open termenal in code dirctory
-2. npm run build //because in dockerfile only installs production dependencies
-3. docker copmose up
+2. docker copmose up --build
-  the app will be accessible from url http://localhost:8080
+   - the app will be accessible from url http://localhost:8080
-4. wait 20 secound to init the database pokemone
+3. wait 20 secound to init the database pokemone
 ## Example Request and Response